LucaFranceschini/RML/README.md

 The log file will contain the execution trace.

 ## Step #3: Verify
 Our monitor is implemented in [SWI-Prolog](http://www.swi-prolog.org/), so you need to install it.
+Version 7+ needed.

 To verify a trace `trace.txt` against a compiled specification `spec.pl` type: